ga-curriculum/python-fastapi-sqlalchemy-models/seeding-the-database/README.md

 |  9 | jasmine          | t        |      3 |
 ```

-Well done!
-Remember, our API still does not use our database.
+Well done! 🚀 Remember, our API still does not use our database.
 We have a database and have seeded it with data, but we still need to link this up to our API.

+We'll explore this in a future lesson.